larsks/heat-kubernetes/README.md

 where *N* is the value of the `number_of_minions` parameter you specify when creating the stack.

+The resulting cluster has a network configuration similar to that produced by the Vagrant configuration distributed with Kubernetes: an overlay network between the minions provides a unified address space across the minions, such that any Docker container can contact any other Docker container directly, regardless of the host on which they are running.

 The cluster is based on Fedora 20, and makes use of the [walters/atomic-next][] [COPR][] repository.